F88/promidas/lib/repository/docs/USAGE.md

     - Prohibit updating title line (1st line) in this document.
 ---

-# simple-store-for-protopedia usage guide
+# ProtopediaInMemoryRepository Usage Guide

 This document describes how to use the ProtoPedia-specific in-memory repository built on top of the generic `PrototypeMapStore` core.

-The main entry point is the `createProtopediaInMemoryRepository` factory exported from `lib/simple-store-for-protopedia`.
+The main entry point is the `createProtopediaInMemoryRepository` factory exported from `lib/repository`.

 ## Overview